 5. They’re helping increase supply and drive demand for sustainable seafood

-As the festive season kicks into high gear, prawns are well and truly on the menu: 40% of prawns produced and sold in Australia each year are eaten over the Christmas period.
+As the festive season kicks into high gear, Christmas prawns are well and truly on the menu: 40% of prawns produced and sold in Australia each year are eaten over the Christmas period.
 I’m reassured that with more than 50% of Australia’s wild prawn catch coming from MSC certified fisheries, wild Aussie prawns will continue to be a festive staple for generations to come.Exmouth Gulf and Shark Bay play a vital part, supplying over 2,000 tonnes of certified sustainable prawns each year to Australian and export markets.
 Their tiger prawns, king prawns, and endeavour prawns are wildly popular in Australia, from the BBQ grill to high-end restaurants.
 Seafood lovers can recognise and reward these sustainable prawn fisheries by looking for the MSC blue fish tick when buying their festive prawns.

 Consumer demand helps drive other fisheries to prove their environmental credentials through the lens of the MSC program, and gain access to the same levels of market recognition.
 In this way, market forces help drive environmental improvements in our fisheries Turning this theory of change into actual change for the benefit of our oceans wouldn’t be possible without the leadership of fisheries like Shark Bay and Exmouth Gulf.
 And that’s something worth celebrating.